analogdevicesinc/ai8x-synthesis/README.md

 *Note: MAX78000 uses LED1 and LED2 to trigger power measurement via MAX32625 and MAX34417.*

-See https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Evaluation_Kit/MAX78000%20Power%20Monitor%20and%20Energy%20Benchmarking%20Guide.pdf for more information about benchmarking.
+See the [benchmarking guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Evaluation_Kit/MAX78000%20Power%20Monitor%20and%20Energy%20Benchmarking%20Guide.pdf) for more information about benchmarking.

 ## Further Information

-Additional information about the evaluation kits, and the software development kit (SDK) is available on the web at https://github.com/MaximIntegratedAI/aximAI_Documentation
+Additional information about the evaluation kits, and the software development kit (SDK) is available on the web at https://github.com/MaximIntegratedAI/MaximAI_Documentation

 ---

 ## AHB Memory Addresses